 Grades 7 – 12 Concert Band (HS Arts Credit/Elective)

-Concert Band at BFS is a course designed for students who would enjoy playing in a more experienced wind ensemble.
+Concert Band at BFS is a course designed for students who would enjoy playing in an advanced wind ensemble setting.
 Experience playing an instrument is necessary to be in this band.
-Members must be able to play their instrument at an intermediate level and read music fairly well.
+Members must be able to play their instrument at an intermediate level and comfortably read music.
 The reading level will start at Grade 2.5.
 You must be comfortable playing in a variety of different keys.
 This is the most advanced Band class at BFS.
 We will continue to learn about the fundamentals of music and prepare musical selections for performance around Busan and at festivals throughout the year.
 It is possible that there are instruments available from the school for rent if necessary.
 Come out and play in a dynamic musical ensemble!
-See Dr. Grant if you are not sure if this is the right class for you.
+See Ms. Harris if you are not sure if this is the right class for you.
 As this course will be offered outside the regular timetable, HS students who complete a full year of the course will receive .5 fine art credit towards graduation.

 Grade 6-8 MS Spanish 1

 This first-year middle school Spanish sequence will introduce students to the basics of the language and help to develop their expressive confidence.
 Through stories, songs, games, and other activities, students will communicate about their family and friends, likes and dislikes, school, food, and the world around them.

 Lessons will focus on specific strategies to help students improve in the four skill areas of listening, reading, writing, and speaking.
 Students should continue with MS Spanish 2 the following year.

 This second-year middle school Spanish sequence will build on skills learned in MS Spanish I, expand vocabulary, increase literacy skills, and give students the confidence to express themselves in the Spanish language.
 Students will work individually and collaboratively in groups to communicate about their personal lives, their communities, and the world around them.